Mook-as/stackato-doc/user/reference/client-ref.rst

 ^^^^^^^^^^^^^^^^^^^^^

-.. _command-domains:
+.. _command-stackato domains:

-  domains
+  stackato domains
     List the available domains in the specified space, or all.
+This is a Stackato 3 specific command.

     .. raw:: html